-A common mistake people do is jumping right into hypertrophy training regardless of how high their bodyfat percentage is.
-From an aesthetic point of view it is pointless to build muscle if your bodyfat percentage is high.
-Muscles don’t grow all of a sudden and if you want to see those little aesthetic improvements, then achieving a low bodyfat percentage is crucial.
+A common mistake people do is jumping right into hypertrophy training regardless of how high their body fat percentage is.
+From an aesthetic point of view, it is pointless to build muscle if your body fat percentage is high.
+Muscles don’t grow all of a sudden and if you want to see those little aesthetic improvements, then achieving a low body fat percentage is crucial.

 I personally started bodybuilding calisthenics after I lost the extra pounds.
 This method allowed me to notice every small improvement I have made in the years since.
-Honestly, you can’t tell for sure how effective a core workout is if you don’t have visible abs because of the belly-fat.
+Honestly, you can’t tell for sure how effective a core workout is if you don’t have visible abs because of the belly fat.
 If you want muscle definition, then please start with this step first and then move to…

 Avoid Common Mistakes

 One common mistake in building muscles with calisthenics is to do exercises that create too much time under tension or too little.
-Doing exercises like Typewriter Pullups or Freestyle on bars will simply get in your way of gaining size because of that.
+Doing exercises like Typewriter Pull-ups or Freestyle on bars will simply get in your way of gaining size because of that.

 Besides time under tension, there are also exercises that require too much stabilization.
 Some examples are Dips on Gymnastic Rings or Free Handstand Pushups.
 These exercises are truly great for other goals, but when it comes down to building muscle mass you should do Dips on parallel bars and Handstand Pushups against a wall instead.

 Muscles grow stronger and bigger with basic, simple and compound exercises only.
 The best of them are pullups, pushups, dips, handstand pushups, leg raises, squats and sprints.
-And within those movement patterns belong several basic variations that are at least of same importance, like diamond pushups, chinups etc.
+And within those movement patterns belong several basic variations that are at least of the same importance, like diamond pushups, chinups etc.

-Too much work on plyometric, isometric and stabilization training will never trigger the hypertrophy response.
+Too much work on plyometrics, isometric and stabilization training will never trigger the hypertrophy response.
 These exercises build muscle to a certain point only, but you will never get big enough by doing them.

 Another mistake is to expect the same results as someone else regardless of your own physiology and genetic makeup.
 Manage your expectations and do the best you can with the program you already follow by applying the principles herein.
-Or if you are looking for a program, then visit this page: Calisthenics Program for Muscle Building!

 Avoid doing too much aerobic training.
 It was generally considered that consistent anaerobic strength training will produce hypertrophy over the long term, in addition to its effects on muscular strength and endurance.
 Muscular hypertrophy can be increased through strength training and other short-duration, high-intensity anaerobic exercises like circuit methods.
 However, by adhering to the following basic principles you should be able to gain size with calisthenics in a matter of months.